kilowhat/kilowhat.net/_extensions/formulaire.md

 ### In "Access" tab

 **Accept new submissions**: enables the form.
+Only available on standalone forms.
-On standalone forms, this only controls the creation of new submissions.
+This only controls the creation of new submissions.
-On user profiles or discussion fields, this controls whether the form is available for users or only in draft mode for moderators.

 **Allow users to edit their existing submissions**: enables submission edit.
 Only available on standalone forms.

+**Enable**: enables the form.
+Only available on user profiles and discussion fields.
+While this setting is disabled, the form is in draft mode.
+In draft mode, form moderators can use the forms and see the answers, but regular users can't.
+Once enabled, the form will exit draft mode and be available according to the permissions configured globally or locally for that form.
+You should keep the form in draft mode until you have finished building the form template to reduce the risk of inconsistencies between early and later submissions.

 **Max submissions**: optional, the maximum number of submissions before the form automatically closes.
 When the max submissions number is reached, it has the same effect as if **Accept new submissions** was disabled.